Founder: Ursula Adams, MSPOD

 Ursula holds a Masters of Science in Positive Organizational Development and Change, as well as certificates in Executive Coaching and Emotionally Intelligent Leadership from Case Western Reserve University’s Weatherhead School of Management.

-Ursula resides on the east side of Detroit with her husband, Bryan, daughter, Aleah, and a gaggle of pets.
-She loves Detroit, telling a good story, girl time, road trips, pigeon pose, cherry cordial ice cream and an abundance mindset.
+A former Detroiter (and always a Detroiter at heart), Ursula recently moved to Oakland county with with her husband, Bryan, and a gaggle of pets.
+She loves telling a good story, lunching with the ladies, road trips, pigeon pose, cherry cordial ice cream and an abundance mindset.